 Strategically Located Lithium Projects in North and South America

-This profile is part of a paid investor education campaign.*
+This Dajin Resources Corp. profile is part of a paid investor education campaign.*

 Dajin Resources Corp.
 (TSXV:DJI, OTCMKTS:DJIFF, Germany:C2U1) is a Canadian exploration and development company, holding strategically located brine-based lithium projects in Nevada and Argentina, with assets that tie Dajin to the clean-tech economy and growing demand for a strategic mineral.

-In Nevada, Dajin has been moving forward aggressively on exploration and development activities at Teels Marsh in preparation for drilling in 2017.
-Water rights for Teels Marsh were granted to Dajin by the Nevada Division of Water Resources in 2016 and represent an important aspect of development that is becoming increasingly evident as companies situated in Clayton Valley vie for permits and water rights.
+In Nevada, Dajin has been moving forward aggressively on exploration and development activities at Teels Marsh valley in preparation for drilling in 2017.
+Water rights for the Teels Marsh valley were granted to Dajin by the Nevada Division of Water Resources in 2016 and represent an important aspect of development that is becoming increasingly evident as companies situated in Clayton Valley vie for permits and water rights.

-- Dajin holds high quality lithium exploration targets at a time of growing demand for this strategic metal.
+- Dajin holds high-quality lithium exploration targets at a time of growing demand for this strategic metal.

-- Dajin’s key properties are advantageously located within Nevada’s lithium Hub and South America’s Lithium Triangle.
+- Dajin’s key properties are advantageously located within Nevada’s lithium hub and South America’s Lithium Triangle.